quinlan-lab/mutator-epistasis-manuscript/manuscript.md

 If those germ cells harbored wild-type copies of *Mbd4*, they might be able to trigger apoptosis and mitigate the effects of a *Mutyh* mutator allele.
 However, mice with loss-of-function mutations in both *Mbd4* and *Mutyh* may have a reduced ability to initiate cell death in response to DNA damage; as a result, their germ cells could accumulate even higher levels of ROS-mediated damage, leading to substantially elevated germline C>A mutation rates.

-Ultimately, we are unable to conclusively determine that either *Mbd4* or *Ogg1* harbors the causal variant underlying the observed C>A mutator phenotype, but we anticipate that future experimental evidence will help pinpoint a causal allele and provide insight into the mechanism of epistasis between mutator alleles in the BXDs.
+Ultimately, we anticipate that future experimental evidence will help pinpoint a causal allele and provide insight into the mechanism of epistasis between mutator alleles in the BXDs.

 ### Potential roles of structural variation and mobile elements as mutator alleles